Makeshift memorial set to honor 12-year-old Prairieville drowning victim

 PRAIRIEVILLE - Residents of the Keystone subdivision in Ascension Parish honored the life of a 12-year-old boy who drowned on Monday night.

-Friends, family and neighbors placed stuffed animals, flowers and signs all over the neighborhood in his honor.
+Friends, family and neighbors placed stuffed animals, flowers and signs all over the neighborhood in honor of DaQwain Robinson.

 The boy was swimming in a large pond and never resurfaced.
 Authorities found his body early yesterday morning.